tshepang/mrh/README.md

 [![Linux build status](https://travis-ci.org/tshepang/mrh.svg?branch=master)](https://travis-ci.org/tshepang/mrh)

-This tool crawls current and children directories for git repos, and checks if there are changes that are not committed, or pushed.
+This tool crawls current and children directories for git repos, and checks if there are changes that are not committed, pushed, or pulled.

 Show all repos:

     $ mrh
     foo (2 changes, unpushed commits)
     bar
-    baz (1 changes)
+    baz (unpulled commits)
     qux

 Show all repos that have uncommitted and/or unpushed changes:

     $ mrh --changed
     foo (2 changes, unpushed commits)
-    baz (1 changes)
+    baz (unpulled commits)

 ## notes